 This is the initial public offering of common stock by Universal Truckload Services, Inc. We are selling all of the 5,300,000 shares of our common stock being sold in this offering.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is \$20.00.
+We expect that the public offering price in this offering will be between \$18.00 and \$20.00 per share.
 The market price of the shares after this offering may be higher or lower than the offering price.
-Our common stock will be quoted on the Nasdaq National Market under the symbol "UACL."
+We have applied to include our common stock on the Nasdaq National Market under the symbol "UACL."